Little-Bears-Pre-School/little-bears-website/content/pages/index.md

 title: Home
 template: page
 save_as: index.html
-description: Little Bears Pre-School home page.
-Who we are and what we offer.
+description: We are a small friendly pre-school in Stadhampton, South Oxfordshire, providing high quality nurturing childcare and education in a community setting.

 <header>
   <div>